Welcome to the USC Thomas Lord Department of Computer Science

-As the chair of USC’s Department of Computer Science, I am delighted and honored to welcome you to this diverse, dynamic department, where we share a commitment to developing technology for good and advancing education with real-world impact.
+As the chair of the USC Thomas Lord Department of Computer Science, I am delighted and honored to welcome you to this diverse, dynamic department, where we share a commitment to developing technology for good and advancing education with real-world impact.

 Established in 1968, the department has experienced unprecedented growth in recent years.
 Our student population has tripled in the past decade, now boasting more than 1,400 undergraduate students, 3,000 master’s students, and 300 Ph.D. students, taught by more than 90 faculty members.

 With this tremendous expansion, we are delighted that the department will soon have a state-of-the-art new home.
 Currently under construction at USC’s University Park Campus, the Dr. Allen and Charlotte Ginsburg Human-Centered Computation Hall will bring together computer science students, researchers, and experts from across the university to collaborate on pressing issues such as Alzheimer’s disease, cancer, human trafficking, and homelessness.

 In further good news, USC President Carol Folt recently introduced the Frontiers of Computing, an initiative to accelerate advanced computing and its impact on the world.
 With a $261 million gift from the Lord Foundation, this initiative will help build on USC’s already strong presence in the computing and high-tech innovation spaces.

 An excellent measure of the quality of any department is its ability to recruit outstanding junior faculty and, over the past three years, we have hired 13 talented tenure-track assistant professors.
 An equally good measure of a department is the national recognition of its faculty.
 Our department includes 5 members of the National Academy of Engineering, 17 IEEE Fellows, 16 AAAI Fellows, 12 ACM Fellows, a Simons Fellow, and a Turing Award winner, in addition to many other recognitions bestowed on our faculty.